Visualization Tasks for Unlabeled Graphs: Conclusion

 \section{Conclusion}

-We propose a task taxonomy for unlabelled graph tasks organized by \triplet{Scope} + \triplet{Action} + \triplet{Target} triplets.
-We validate it by considering its descriptive, generative, and evaluative power.
-We also consider 6 visual encodings (2 traditional and 4 based on invariant descriptors) and perform a preliminary assessment of their usability with our task taxonomy.
-We encourage formal human-subject studies using the taxonomy to verify the utility of invariant visual encodings that lack quantitative evaluations, such as BMatrix Network Portrait, Graph Thumbnails, Hop-Census, and Census-Census plots.
+We propose a taxonomy for labels-not-required network visualization tasks organized by \triplet{Target} + \triplet{Action} + \triplet{Scope} triplets.
+We validate the descriptive, generative, and evaluative power of this taxonomy by considering 6 visual idioms (2 traditional views and 4 invariant plots) across one task sampled from each triplet.
+We then perform an educated guess assessment of encoding usability for each task, as an example of how user study design could make use of our taxonomy.
+We encourage formal human-subject studies using the taxonomy to verify the utility of invariant plots that lack quantitative and qualitative evaluations, such as Network Portrait, Graph Thumbnails, and Census plots.